|How does the school know if a child or young person needs extra help?|

 Pupils with SEN are monitored whilst undertaking programmes of intervention.
 They are also monitored termly following the publication of internal school data.
-The HLTAs and SpLD teacher also undertake regular testing of pupil progress throughout the year and alert the SENCO/assistant SENCO and parents/carers if there are any concerns.
+The HLTAs and SpLD teacher also undertake regular testing of pupil progress throughout the year and alert the SENCO and parents/carers if there are any concerns.
 For certain pupils, for example those with severe behavioural difficulties or severe medical conditions, need regular contact with parents/carers, particularly when incidents occur.
 This contact could be with the heads of year, individual teachers, the SENCO/assistant SENCO, the HLTAs.
-This contact may occur via the email system or by phone.
+This contact may occur via the email system or by phone or text system.

 School support given to pupils is explained to parents/carers at parents/carers’ information evenings.
 These evenings are held on transition when pupils start year 7 and when they start year 10.
 Support processes and interventions are outlined to parents/carers.
 SMLT parents/carers’ evenings are held with pupils who are not making progress in year 10 and 11.
 Information about SEN support in school is also available on the school website.